Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Peer Assessment Agent-Based Model

-\textbf{Unbiased Agents.} For an unbiased agent, the expectation of the latent distribution is equal to the ground truth score.
-Their signal for an assignment $s_{i, j}$ is a function of draws from the latent distribution $\Binom{10}{\frac{g_{i, j}^*}{10}}$.

-\textbf{Biased Agents.} In practice, agents may have some bias in grading assignments.
+\textbf{Bias.} In practice, agents may have some bias in grading assignments.
 That is, the latent distribution from which draws are used to construct their signal for each assignment could have a mean that is slightly higher or lower than that assignment's ground truth score.
 An agent $k$'s bias $b_k$ is sampled uniformly at random from the normal distribution $\Normal{0}{1}$.
-Their signal for submission $s_{i, j}$ is a function of draws from the latent distribution $\Binom{10}{\frac{g_{i, j}^* + b_k^{}}{10}}$.\footnote{If $g_{i, j}^* + b_k^{}$ is greater than 10 or less than 0, then the value is truncated to be 10 or 0, respectively.} The number of draws from an agent's latent distribution that are used to create their signal---which determines the variance of the distribution of their signals---is a function of their \textit{effort}; greater effort corresponds to lower variance.
+Their signal for submission $s_{i, j}$ is a function of draws from the latent distribution $\Binom{10}{\frac{g_{i, j}^* + b_k^{}}{10}}$.
+If $g_{i, j}^* + b_k^{}$ is less than 0 or greater than 10, then the value is truncated to be 0 or 10, respectively.
+The number of draws from an agent's latent distribution that are used to create their signal---which determines the variance of the distribution of their signals---is a function of their \textit{effort}; greater effort corresponds to lower variance.

 When the signal is created using a single draw, defining the signal is trivial---the signal is equal to the outcome.
 When the signal is created using more than one draw from the latent distribution, the signal is defined as the simple average of the outcomes of the draws rounded to the nearest integer.
 This convention ensures that the space of signals is equal to the space of reports, so the notion of a ``truthful report'' is straightforward and well-defined.
-We explore two models of effort:

-\textbf{Binary Effort.} Here, there are two types of agents: \textit{active graders} exert high effort, \textit{passive graders} exert low effort.
-Active graders receive signals created using three draws from their latent distribution.
-Passive graders receive signals created using a single draw from their latent distribution.
+Our model of effort is as follows: